Two additional kickoff times for MU football announced - NewsBreak

 Two additional kickoff times for MU football announced

-Missouri football announced kickoff times for two early-season nonconference games for the 2022 season Thursday.
+Missouri football announced kickoff times for two early-season nonconference games for the 2022-2023 year Thursday.

 MU will play at 11 a.m.
 Sept.
 10 on the road against Kansas State and host Abilene Christian at 11 a.m.
 Sept.
-17. The games will air on ESPN2 and SEC Network+, respectively.
+17. The games will air on ESPN2 and SECN+, respectively.

 The Tigers now know kickoff times and networks for four of their 12 regular-season games.